onepub-dev/pub_release/README.md

  * run any scripts found in the pre_release_hook directory.
  * publish your project to pub.dev
  * run any scripts found in the post_release_hook directory.

+## dry-run
+You can pass the `--dry-run` flag on the `pub_release` command line.
+In this case the pub_release process is run but no modifications are made to to the project (except for code formatting).
+The `dart pub publish` command is also run with the `--dry-run` switch so suppress publishing the package.

 # Hooks
 pub_release supports the concept of pre and post release hooks.